sanya1-coder/Credit-Card-Transaction-and-Consumer-Financial-Behaviour/README.md

 ## 3. Main quantitative success threshold

-Predictive (Recommended for your project)

-Main quantitative success threshold (Predictive):
+Main quantitative success threshold (Descriptive):
-Out-of-sample Mean Absolute Error (MAE) in predicting the Credit Utilization Ratio on a held-out test set (20% of data) is ≤ 5 percentage points, compared to a baseline model MAE of ≥ 8 percentage points.
----
+Produce stratified estimates of Credit Utilization Ratio across at least 5 consumer groups (e.g., income quintiles or spending categories), each with sample size ≥ 100 observations, and report mean and standard errors for each group.

 ## 4. Baseline to beat